cibseven-community-hub/cibseven-bpm-data/README.md

 ### Kotlin

 If you use kotlin, there is an own collection of factory methods by simple using `CamundaBpmDataKotlin` instead of `CamundaBpmData`.
-For usage examples, see here: [Examples Kotlin](https://www.holunda.io/camunda-bpm-data/snapshot/user-guide/examples-kotlin.html)
+For usage examples, see here: [Examples Kotlin](https://github.com/cibseven-community-hub/cibseven-bpm-data/blob/main/docs/user-guide/examples-kotlin.md)

 ### Further documentation

-For further details, please consult our [Quick Start](https://www.holunda.io/camunda-bpm-data/snapshot/quick-start) guide or have a look to our primary documentation: [User Guide](https://www.holunda.io/camunda-bpm-data/snapshot/user-guide/motivation.html)
+For further details, please consult our [Quick Start](https://github.com/cibseven-community-hub/cibseven-bpm-data/blob/main/docs/quick-start.md) guide or have a look to our primary documentation: [User Guide](https://github.com/cibseven-community-hub/cibseven-bpm-data/blob/main/docs/user-guide/motivation.md)

 ## Working Example

 We prepared some typical usage scenarios and implemented two example projects in Java and Kotlin.
-See our [Examples](https://www.holunda.io/camunda-bpm-data/snapshot/user-guide/examples.html) section for usage and configuration.
+See our [Example Java](https://github.com/cibseven-community-hub/cibseven-bpm-data/blob/main/docs/user-guide/examples-java.md), [Example Kotlin](https://github.com/cibseven-community-hub/cibseven-bpm-data/blob/main/docs/user-guide/examples-kotlin.md) and [Example No Engine](https://github.com/cibseven-community-hub/cibseven-bpm-data/blob/main/docs/user-guide/examples-no-engine.md) for usage and configuration.

 ## Versions